California Enacts Tougher Laws For BHO Manufacturing

 Additionally, if water based concentrates are being manufactured for a valid California medical marijuana collective, I believe there is a strong defense to any allegations of illegal manufacturing.
 It doesn’t mean it you won’t be arrested or prosecuted, but I do believe it’s a strong defense at trial.

-If you or a loved one are accused of manufacturing a controlled substance or any criminal charge, you can call The Law Offices of Jerod Gunsberg for a free consultation to discuss the situation.
-Call (323) 633-3423.
+If you or a loved one are accused of manufacturing a controlled substance or any criminal charge, you can call the Law Offices of Jerod Gunsberg at (323) 633-3423 for a confidential consultation to discuss the situation.

 Let's talk